foreverphoenix/the-phoenix-flavour/content/tpf/documentation/waccf-surgery.md

 - **Most Constructible Objects (crafting recipes).** These are already covered sufficiently by Simple Smithing Overhaul Simplified.
 - **Proper activators for BYOH weapon displays.** Using the [original mod](https://www.nexusmods.com/skyrimspecialedition/mods/3622) that was merged into WACCF instead.
 - **Bugs in Jars being giftable to adopted children.** Yes, this is very minor.
 I removed it though.
+- **Wear circlets and hoods.** WACCF allows you to equip circlets while wearing a hood which I removed.
+It would allow you to wear an additional enchanted item, something that isn't possible with helmets.
+Making the player choose between hood and circlet is intentional in vanilla for balancing enchantments.

 ## Remaining Features